New Climate Project: Efficient Cookstoves in Burkina Faso

 • Reducing greenhouse gas emissions by lowering the demand for firewood and therefore counteracts deforestation.

-• Improving indoor air quality and decreasing the risk of respiratory diseases.
+• Improving air quality and decreasing the risk of respiratory diseases.

 • Strengthen local communities by providing training in using and producing efficient stoves, which also creates local job opportunities.